arvindks1793/Book-Store-Angular/README.md

 Please change the URL to  http://localhost:8089/bookstoreservice when deploying in Tomcat

-var cfgApiBaseUrl - This variable holds the URL for Development and Production.
+var cfgApiBaseUrl (in index.html) - This variable holds the URL for Development and Production.
 We can change it as per our requirement.

  Current URL (Development environment):